SDGforskning/sdg-strings/SDG02_query_action_WoS.md

         )
       )
       NEAR/15
+          ("climate smart agriculture"
-          ("resilien*" OR "livelihood vulnerability"
+          OR "resilien*" OR "livelihood vulnerability"
           OR (("disaster$" OR "risk$") NEAR/3 ("plan*" OR "strateg*" OR "reduc*" OR "relief" OR "manag*")) OR
             (
-              ("adapt*" OR "resilien*" OR "mitigat*" OR "cope" OR "coping" OR "preparedness" OR "early warning" OR "protect*" OR "avoid*" OR "vulnerab*" OR "policy" OR "policies" OR "diversification"
+              ("adapt*" OR "resilien*" OR "mitigat*" OR "cope" OR "coping" OR "tolera*" OR "preparedness" OR "early warning" OR "protect*" OR "avoid*" OR "vulnerab*" OR "policy" OR "policies" OR "diversification"
               )